 There are no general regulatory or other limitations in the nature of entities that may participate in a securitisation on the sell side.
-Certain structures require the involvement of regulated entities, e.g., loans to be securitised by a vehicle issuing to the public on a continuous basis would need to be originated by a financial institution.
+Certain structures require the involvement of regulated entities.
+The granting of loans to the public for own account is a regulated activity in Luxembourg.
+In this respect an originator who engages in such activity and sells such loans to a securitisation vehicle, should be an authorised financial institution.